Public interest disclosures training

 On 14 October 2021 the Special Minister of State, the Hon.
 Don Harwin MP, introduced the Public Interest Disclosures Bill 2021 (the PID Bill) into the NSW Legislative Council.
 On commencement, the new PID Bill will replace the PID Act in its entirety and represents a significant enhancement to whistleblower protections in NSW.
 The Bill provides for a commencement date up to 18 months after assent.
 The PID e-News provides further information.

 In the coming months, we will communicate with agencies about our development of a package of resources to assist agencies to prepare.
 This will include new guidelines, fact sheets, e-learning modules and training packages for the new legislation.
-To ensure you receive direct communication from the PID Team, subscribe to our PID e-Newsletter and read our FAQs which contain preliminary information.
+To ensure you receive direct communication from the PID Team, subscribe to our PID e-Newsletter and read our new PID Act which contain preliminary information.

 What do you need to do now?